NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

   * Set it to a reasonable "middle-range" value and do not change it until/unless the DLSS or other dynamic-range settings change.
   * For example, if the application has a final, upscaled color resolution of 3840x2160 pixels, with a rendering resolution that can vary between 1920x1080 and 3840x2160 pixels, the `dynamicResWidth` and `Height` could be set to 2880x1620 or 1920x1080.
   * This ratio between the min and max resolutions can be tuned for performance and quality.
-  * If the application passes 0 for these values when DLSS-G dynamic resolution is enabled, then DLSS-G will default to half of the final color target resolution.
+  * If the application passes 0 for these values when DLSS-G dynamic resolution is enabled, then DLSS-G will default to half of the resolution of the final color target or its subrect, if in use.

 ```cpp